Bidek56/react-ws-python/README.md

+### The purpose of this project is to create a modern UI using React and Material-UI that connects to Python server using websocket in order to run long data tasks

-The client of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The client of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses [Material-UI](https://material-ui.com/)

-### Available Scripts
+### Available client scripts using npm

 In the project directory, you can run:

 1. #### `npm start`

-    Runs the app in the development mode.<br />
+    Runs the client app in the development mode.<br />
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

     The page will reload if you make edits.<br />